davipuddo/waybar-autohide/README.md

 Obs: Make sure the Waybar is **already running** before this gets executed

 ## CLI Arguments
-Optionally, you can use the following arguments (Followed by a suitable value) to customize your Autohide settings
+Optionally, you can use the following arguments (Followed by a suitable value) to customize your Autohide settings:

 - `--name` -> Waybar process name
     - Default value: "waybar"